dynatrace-ace/monaco-self-paced-exercises/exercise-instructions/content/03 Configuration Variables/index.md

     monaco deploy manifest.yaml
     ```

-    It will now update the two application configurations and will change the `costControlUserSessionPercentage` from a fixed value to a parametrized value using Monaco.
+    It will now update the two auto-tagging configurations and will change the `namespace` from a fixed value to a parametrized value using Monaco.

 ### Step 5 - View results in Dynatrace

-1. As a last step, go to your Dynatrace environment and verify that Monaco updated the application settings.
+1. As a last step, go to your Dynatrace environment and verify that Monaco updated the automatic tagging settings.

     ![RUM coverage app-one](../../assets/images/03_rum_app1.png)